Penn-State-Microbiome-Center/KickStart-Workshop-2021/Day5-Shotgun/TaxonomicBinning-Kraken2.md

 ```
 but here again we see lots of false positives.
 One is left to determine on their own what is an acceptable threshold of "% reads classified."
 Moral of the story?
 Use Kraken for taxonomic binning of contigs, use Braken (or MetaPhlAn3, or mOTUs2) for taxonomic profiling.

-# Congrats on finishing the "first steps to metagenomics analysis" section!
+# Congrats on finishing the "intro to WGS metagenomics" tutorial!